 couple-collecting-social-security-in-retirement

-Social Security and Your Retirement
+Social Security and Your Retirement: What to Know

 Social Security is part of a government-run social welfare and insurance program.
 Typically, people who claim Social Security benefits are retirees aged 62 or older, who have worked for a qualifying number of years.

-• The average monthly Social Security benefit for retirees is $1,400.1
+• The average monthly Social Security benefit for retirees is $1,907 in 2024.

 Many people have questions concerning two major later-life decisions: when to retire and when to start collecting their Social Security benefits.